fetchai/agents-aea/docs/oef-ledger.md

 Agents can receive messages from other agents if they are both connected to the ACN (see <a href="../p2p-connection">here</a> for an example).

-### Search and Discovery
+## Search and Discovery

-A <a href="../simple-oef">simple OEF (sOEF) node</a> allows agents to discover each other.
+An <a href="../simple-oef">sOEF node</a> allows agents to discover each other.
 In particular, agents can register themselves and the services they offer, and can search for agents who offer specific services.

 For two agents to be able to find each other, at least one must register itself on the sOEF and the other must query the sOEF node for it.
 Detailed documentation is provided <a href="../simple-oef">here</a>.